alisiayoung/Code-Examples/README.md

 ### BombComponent
 The Bomb Component is more complex in every way.
 Bombs are animated, they have a sound and there are multiple outcomes of collision between bombs and the players.

-I register an OnCollision function when a BombComponent is initialized.
+I register an OnCollision function when a BombComponent is initialized (Line 27 in BombComponent.cpp).
 The bomb isn't meant to push a player away like the rock does.
 Instead, it just landds wherever it collided with a player.
 After a short amount of time the bomb explodes and any player within proximity is yeeted away.
-The collision for this is handled in the handleExplosion function.
+The collision for this is handled in the handleExplosion function (Line 116 in BombComponent.cpp).

+### ItemPool
+The item pool holds all items and creates them depending on the type of item.
+The item pool itself is created through the item spawner.